jdanndc/OpenSearch/DEVELOPER_GUIDE.md

 ### Creating fat-JAR of a Module

-A fat-JAR (or an uber-JAR) is the JAR, which contains classes from all the libraries, on which your project depends and, of course, the classes of current project.
+A fat-JAR (or an uber-JAR) is a JAR, which contains classes from all the libraries, on which your project depends and, of course, the classes of current project.

 There might be cases where a developer would like to add some custom logic to the code of a module (or multiple modules) and generate a fat-JAR that can be directly used by the dependency management tool.
 For example, in [#3665](https://github.com/opensearch-project/OpenSearch/pull/3665) a developer wanted to provide a tentative patch as a fat-JAR to a consumer for changes made in the high level REST client.